 Previous work

 Our lab previously built efficient coding models to explain the organization of RGCs. why retinal ON and OFF mosaics are anti-aligned.
 We also used a similar model to explain why RGCs encode either high spatial and low temporal frequencies, or low spatial and high temporal frequencies.
-In such models, the input natural images X are multiplied by a weight matrix W, which is then followed by an output nonlinearity.
-The output is the model RGCs responses rj for each neuron j.
-Input and output noise are represented by independent Gaussian distributions with different standard deviations (σin for the inputs and σout for the outputs).
-The weights are optimized to maximize the mutual information between the natural images and the responses of the model RGCs.
-To represent the biological cost of firing spikes, each neuron is constrained to have the same average firing rate.

 Such models not only replicate the center-surround organization, but also their spatial arrangement.
 Model RGCs are separated into different ON and OFF pathways that process light and dark information, respectively.
 Each neuron processes a small region of visual space, and each pathway has neurons that are spatially organized to form a ‘mosaic’ that tiles the entire visual scene.
 Our lab found that whether efficient coding predicted that these ON and OFF mosaics should be aligned or anti-aligned depends on the noise, with mosaics going from aligned to anti-aligned as both the input and output noise levels increase.